Accident and Missing Air Crew Reports

 SOURCE: MACR 05853, 42-95849.
 19 Mar 1944

 NOTES: Target: Grismont Military Installation.
 42-95849 was flying box 1, first flight, No.2.
 It was hit by FLAK whilst turning away from the first bomb run and the fabric on left horizontal stabilizer was almost completely shot away.
 It fell away from formation with a badly smoking left engine.
 It rejoined the formation for the second bomb run and received a direct hit over the target.
 The tail was blown off aft of the turret and the aircraft turned over onto its back and fell towards the ground.
-3 parachutes were seen.
+3 parachutes were seen, but there were no survivors.

 573573112432BFlessing, Donald W.1/Lt.O733172